Where to find the best nightlife in Europe

 Whether you’re bored of clubbing in your hometown, or you’re looking for somewhere cool to dance the night away on your travels, there are plenty of unusual nightlife destinations in Europe that you might not have heard of.
-Sure, Ibiza is at the top of everyone’s list, but it’s possible to have equally as much fun in some of these lesser-known hotspots.
+Sure, Ibiza is at the top of everyone’s list with its world famous clubs, but it’s possible to have equally as much fun in some of these lesser-known hotspots.
 From partying on a floating dancefloor, to living it up at a celebrity poolside party, these destinations will be top of your bucket list once you see the fun that’s on offer.
+Here’s where to find the best nightlife in Europe.

 When you think of great nightlife in Germany it’s usually Berlin that tends to take all of the credit, but it’s actually Hamburg that has recently been bestowed with the title of the best place in the world for a night out.
 Catering to every taste, from electronic music and dancefloor jazz, to rock and alternative music, there truly is something here for everyone.
 Head to the kilometre-long Reeperbahn to start off your evening with a few drinks, before making your way to Sternschanze, a trendy and alternative part of town featuring clubs such as Kulturhaus 73, Grüner Jäger and the Uebel & Gefährlich, which happens to be located in an underground bunker.